Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 </details>
 <p>

-### Example 2: _VPN_
+### Example 2: _VPN with APIPA BGP settings_

-This instance deploys the module with the VPN with APIPA bgp settings.
+This instance deploys the module with the VPN with APIPA BGP settings.

 <details>